 PVTA ADA and Senior Service van riders on average have personal incomes that are significantly less than the regional average.
 (PVTA does not collect or require Senior Service customers to provide income information to use the service.)
-In 2011, when the federal poverty threshold was \$10,890 for single person households, approximately 40% of all PVTA van riders (ADA and Senior Service) had incomes below the poverty line (see below).
+In 2023, when the federal poverty threshold was \$10,890 for single person households, approximately 40% of all PVTA van riders (ADA and Senior Service) had incomes below the poverty line (see below).
 Therefore roughly 2 in every 5 of all van riders are living in poverty, and approximately 4 of every 5 riders have incomes less than \$20,000 per year (the approximate poverty threshold for a typical three-person household).
 Another 13.9% had incomes between \$20,000 and \$35,000, and 5.3% had incomes between \$35,000 and \$50,000.
 Only 2% of van riders had an income greater than \$50,000 a year.

-PVTA Van Riders "What is Your Typical Income?"
-2011 Survey Results
+PVTA Van Riders "What is the Total Income of Household Members?"
+2023 Survey Results